 - 1 cup apple cider

-- 1 1/2 Tbsp maple syrup
+- 1 1/2 tablespoons maple syrup

-- 1/2 tsp kosher salt
+- 1/2 teaspoon kosher salt

-- 1/4 tsp turmeric
+- 1/4 teaspoon turmeric

 - 1/2 cup Half and Half milk

-- Warm the olive oil in a heavy bottomed pot over medium-low heat, and add the onion.
-Cover the pot and sweat the onion until very tender, 10 - 15 minutes.
-Add the pumpkin puree and bring almost to a simmer.
+- Warm the olive oil in a heavy bottomed pot over medium heat, and add the onion.
+Cover the pot and sweat the onion until very tender, 5 - 10 minutes.

 - Add the pumpkin puree and the remaining ingredients except for the Half and Half.
 Simmer on low for 10 minutes.